This page contains the reference manual for the Advection tab in the ExplosiaFX object.

-Advection of the smoke, heat, etc. is of course already built-in to Explosia.
+Advection of the smoke, heat, etc. is of course already built-in to ExplosiaFX.
 So what is the purpose of this tab?

-In this video, you can see the particles from an emitter as well as the smoke display; the particles are shaded yellow to black.
+In this video, you can see the particles from an emitter as well as the smoke display; the particles are shaded blue to white.
 At frame 60 the display is turned off, showing the particles being advected by the solver:

 For other channels, the particle parameter is changed in the same way by the voxel value.
 In this video the temperature channel alters the particle temperature, which you can see if the particle display is set to 'Gradient (Parameter)' and the parameter is 'Temperature':

 The tab interface looks like this: